 Folk art also shows us how the future emerges from the past, with folk artists infusing their community’s cultural assets with personal expression, modern day messages and bold experimentation with new materials, motifs, functionalities, combinations and collaborations.

-As IFAM continues to embrace, encourage and treasure traditional folk arts, it is appropriately expanding our institutional definition of folk art to include and encourage new INNOVATIVE ideas.
+As IFAM continues to embrace, encourage and treasure traditional folk arts, it is appropriately expanding our institutional definition of folk art to include and encourage new INNOVATIVE ideas through the Innovation Inspiration Initiative funded by JoAnn and Bob Balzer.

-IFAM is encouraging your experimentation and personal expression and invites you to apply to bring experimental work that adapts traditional visual languages into new forms and new uses.
+IFAM is encouraging your experimentation and personal expression and invites you to include experimental work that adapts traditional methods into new forms and new uses.

 Many examples of innovation have already been successfully included in past International Folk Art Markets.